CyVerse-learning-materials/foss-2019/Data_management/overview.rst

 How to make data findable, accessible, interoperable, and reusable.

 See the `FAIR data page <./FAIR.html>`_.

+Open versus Public versus FAIR:

+One definition of open: http://opendefinition.org/

+FAIR does not demand that data be open.

 Best practices for the data life cycle
 ~~~~~~~~~~~~~~~~~~~~~